evildmp/diataxis-documentation-framework/tutorials.rst

 At every step of a tutorial, the user experiences a moment of anxiety: will this action produce the correct result?
 Part of the work of a successful tutorial is to keep providing feedback to the learner that they are indeed on the right path.

 Keep up a narrative of expectations: "You will notice that ..."; "After a few moments, the server responds with ...".
-Show the user actual example output, or even the exact expected output.
+Show the user actual example output, or even the exact output.

 If you know know in advance what the likely signs of going wrong are, consider flagging them: "If the output doesn't show ..., you have probably forgotten to ...".